telerik/kendo-themes/packages/default/docs/customization-captcha.md

 ---
 title: Customizing Captcha
-description: "Refer to the list of the Kendo UI Fluent theme variables available for customization."
+description: "Refer to the list of the Kendo UI Default theme variables available for customization."
-slug: variables_kendothemefluent_captcha
+slug: variables_kendothemedefault_captcha
 position: 9
 ---